Score-Matching Representative Approach for Big Data Analysis with Generalized Linear Models: Abstract

 \section{Abstract}

-We propose a fast and efficient strategy, called the representative approach, for big data analysis with linear models and generalized linear models.
-With a given partition of big dataset, this approach constructs a representative data point for each data block and fits the target model using the representative dataset.
+We propose a fast and efficient strategy, called the representative approach, for big data analysis with generalized linear models, especially for distributed data with localization requirements or limited network bandwidth.
+With a given partition of massive dataset, this approach constructs a representative data point for each data block and fits the target model using the representative dataset.
 In terms of time complexity, it is as fast as the subsampling approaches in the literature.
-As for efficiency, its accuracy in estimating parameters is better than the divide-and-conquer method.
-With comprehensive simulation studies and theoretical justifications, we recommend two representative approaches.
-For linear models or generalized linear models with a flat inverse link function and moderate coefficients of continuous variables, we recommend mean representatives (MR).
-For other cases, we recommend score-matching representatives (SMR).
-As an illustrative application to the Airline on-time performance data, MR and SMR are as good as the full data estimate when available.
-Furthermore, the proposed representative strategy is ideal for analyzing massive data dispersed over a network of interconnected computers.
+As for efficiency, its accuracy in estimating parameters given a homogeneous partition is comparable with the divide-and-conquer method.
+Supported by comprehensive simulation studies and theoretical justifications, we conclude that mean representatives (MR) work fine for linear models or generalized linear models with a flat inverse link function and moderate coefficients of continuous predictors.
+For general cases, we recommend the proposed score-matching representatives (SMR), which may improve the accuracy of estimators significantly by matching the score function values.
+As an illustrative application to the Airline on-time performance data, we show that the MR and SMR estimates are as good as the full data estimate when available.